 - Do not allow the soup to boil too rapidly as it may become murky.
 Simmer it gently.

-- Traditional rosol soup recipes usually include parsnip but Polish parsnip, but I used parsley instead as Polish parsnip is a little different than the parsnip variety outside of Poland.
+- Traditional rosol soup recipes usually include parsley root (not the same as parsnip), but I used parsley instead as parsley root is hard to find outside of Poland.

 - I added a little turmeric for colour but you can omit it if you prefer.